Radius R₁ Calculator

-Use our free radius of curvature calculator to determine the first surface radius (R₁) of any lens.
-This radius of curvature calculator uses the rearranged lens maker's equation to compute R₁ from known focal length, refractive index, and second surface radius.
-The essential radius of curvature calculator for lens design and optical engineering.
+Use this dedicated R₁ calculator to determine the first surface radius of any lens.
+It uses the rearranged lens maker's equation to compute R₁ from focal length, refractive index, and second surface radius.
+If you need the broader choice between first and second surfaces, start with the radius of curvature calculator.

 Enter focal length (f), refractive index (n), and R₂ to calculate R₁